ks0dcongra/MeetingVedio/README.md

 # Introduction

-The system can help you to make a fake meeting video that can't easy to recognize that is a fake meeting video
+This system can help you to create fake meeting videos that are difficult to identify

 ## Principle

-When you upload a video to the system, the system will copy the original clips, reverse the video, and then concatenate it to the back of the video.
+When you upload a video to the system, the system will copy the original clips, reverse the previously copied video, and then concatenate it to the back of the video

 ## Table of contents